PLSQL-Capstone-Projects-AUCA-2024/Tue_Cardinalz_Course_Management_System/README.md

 );

 ```
-Here are some few sample of the Tables created for futher information, I recommend you to check out  ("Table_name" Table Screenshot)
+Here are some few sample of the Tables created for futher information, I recommend you to check out  phase 5 files attached

-please do keep in mind to change the 'table_name' to your desired table.

 ![alt text](Phase%205%20(Desc%20Tables%20SCREENSHOT).PNG)